 Hay fever is another name for a pollen allergy.
-Throughout most of the year, even in autumn, all flowers, grasses and trees release pollen.
-If you are allergic to pollen it means that the mucous membranes in the nose, eyes and throat recognise the pollen as hostile invaders.
-Your body’s defence mechanism will kick in, making your nose run, your sinuses block up and your eyes water.
+Throughout most of the year, even in autumn, all flowers, grasses, and trees release pollen.
+If you are allergic to pollen it means that the mucous membranes in the nose, eyes, and throat recognise the pollen as hostile invaders.
+Your body’s defense mechanism will kick in, making your nose run, your sinuses block up, and your eyes water.
 Very unpleasant.

 As the hay fever season lasts for several months it can mean the membranes can get quite irritated, causing red eyes, a sore throat, and even itchy ears.